riotrf/RIOT.RF/README.md

 # RIOT.RF
-Welcome to the RIOT.RF, please check the https://github.com/riotrf/RIOT.RF/wiki
+Welcome to the RIOT.RF, please check the the Wiki page at https://github.com/riotrf/RIOT.RF/wiki !